Friday, 8 January 2016

 Though not always, this abstract approach is often characteristic of theological or philosophical thinking, which provides ideas or concepts about God.
 Doctrine then becomes a mere collection of ideas or concepts to believe in (or not!).
 This reduces Christianity to merely understanding Christian ideas—ideas undoubtedly derived from the Bible.
 But this abstracting and conceptualizing approach sets us up for the disaster that is common in modernity and postmodernity (two periods now existing side-by-side).
 The modern mindset tends to regard faith as bias that distorts any true knowledge of the reality.
 The postmodern mindset tends to see faith, like all forms of knowing, as governed by personal/subjective factors (such as race, gender, class, etc.).
 With this postmodern perspective, all knowing collapses into self-knowing, agnosticism or, more often, a knowledge controlled by the will-to-power.

 A biblically-formed mindset acknowledges these barriers to knowing truth, including knowing God.
 From the biblical perspective, we fallen humans are seen as idolaters who create gods in our own image in order to justify ourselves and our own kind.
 The prophets of Israel spoke out against this idolatry, which is our attempt to recreate God in our own image or images that we can control and use.
 The golden calf in Moses’ time is an example.
 All of Scripture teaches that God cannot be found by sheer human effort and that we will only end up deluded by the results of such misguided efforts.
-Jesus declared, “No one knows the Son except the Father, and no one knows the Father except the Son” (Matthew 11:27).
+Jesus declared, “No one knows the Son except the Father, and no one knows the Father except the Son” (Matthew 11:27(link is external)).
 As the early church used to put it: “Only God knows God.”
 But that does not mean God cannot be known, for it does not rule out God’s being smart and motivated enough to figure out how to make himself known.
 So the early church saying went on: “And only God reveals God.”
 And that is what Jesus goes on to say, “…and those to whom the Son chooses to reveal him.”

 The God of the Bible can and wants to make himself known.
 He’s the Good Shepherd who knows how to get through to the dumb sheep.
 God’s act of self-revelation is required if we are to know God himself, personally and deeply (epignosis is the Greek word used in the New Testament, parallel to Adam “knowing” his wife Eve).